 Clomid works by making the body think that your estrogen levels are lower than they are, increasing the amount of follicle-stimulating hormone (FSH), and luteinizing hormone (LH) in the blood.
 Higher levels of FSH stimulate the ovary to produce an egg follicle, or multiple follicles, that will develop and be released during ovulation.
 High levels of LH stimulate ovulation.
 Consult with one of our physicians to learn more.

 Intrauterine insemination (IUI) is a fertility treatment involving artificial insemination where sperm that have been washed and concentrated are placed directly into the uterus around the time your ovary releases one or more eggs to be fertilized.
-Learn more about your treatment options here.

-In-Vitro Fertilization is a process that uses a combination of medicines and surgical procedures to help sperm fertilize an egg, and help the fertilized egg, or embryo, implant the uterus.
+In-Vitro Fertilization is a process that uses a combination of medicines and surgical procedures to help sperm fertilize an egg, and help the fertilized egg, or embryo, implant into the uterus.
 It’s a very quick and simple process that doesn’t require an anesthetic.
 Two weeks following the embryo transfer, a blood test is taken to determine if the procedure resulted in a pregnancy.